nilaymk/nilaymk.github.io/blog/_posts/2024-02-01-pen-on-a-chain.md

 # A Simple Lifehack

 Ever found yourself looking for a pen to fill out a form at the Post Office, or to make a note on your fridge calendar?
-If you're like me you proabaly spent over 5 minutes looking for it, or entered into an argument about 'who moved the pen', and then forgot why you needed that pen in the first place.
+If you're like me you probably spent over 5 minutes looking for it, or entered into an argument about 'who moved the pen', and then forgot why you needed that pen in the first place.
 While the pen is not expensive, the disruption caused when it is mislaid or lost can be quite expensive.